 Tests on different soil-water extraction procedures show that measured soluble salts are strongly dependent on both the soil-water ratio and the number of sequential extractions performed (Figure 2.3, Table 2.1).
-Total equivalent ion concentrations (the equivalent sum of cations in the three sequential extractions multiplied by two) increase from 115 meq kg-1 in the 1:10 extraction procedure to 154 meq kg-1 in the 1:100 extraction procedure (Figure 2.3).
+Total equivalent ion concentrations (the equivalent sum of cations in the three sequential extractions multiplied by two) increase from 115 meg kg-1 in the 1:10 extraction procedure to 154 meg kg-1 in the 1:100 extraction procedure (Figure 2.3).
 All ion concentrations increase in higher soil-water extraction procedures except Cl.
-Na concentrations are slightly lower in the 1:10 extraction procedure and plateau in the 1:25, 1:50, and 1:100 extraction procedures.
-SO4, Ca, Mg, and K concentrations increase by an order of magnitude from the 1:10 to the 1:100 soil-water extraction procedures.
-With respect to ion concentrations measured in each sequential extraction, independent of the soil-water ratio used (Table 2.1).
-In contrast, significant concentrations of Ca, Mg, Na, and K were liberated in the second and third sequential extractions; in contrast, Ca and Mg increase in subsequent extractions.
+Na concentrations are slightly lower in the 1:10 extraction procedure and plateau in the 1:25, 1:50, and 1:100 extractions.
+SO4, Ca, Mg, and K concentrations do not plateau, but increase at higher soil-water extraction procedures.
+In particular, Ca concentrations increase by an order of magnitude from the 1:10 to the 1:100 soil-water extraction procedures.
+With respect to ion concentrations measured in each sequential soil-water extraction, nearly all CI and SO4 in the soil was extracted in the first sequential extraction, independent of the soil-water ratio used (Table 2.1).
+In contrast, significant concentrations of Ca, Mg, Na, and K were liberated in the second and third sequential extractions.
+Na and K ions liberated in subsequent extractions are characterized by decreasing concentrations; in contrast, Ca and Mg increase in subsequent extractions.
 Based on total ion concentrations measured in the 1:100 extraction procedure (as in Figure 2.3), we calculate that if only a single 1:10 soil-water extraction procedure is used, the total Na content in the soil will be underestimated by 31%, K by 75%, Mg by 80%, and Ca by 97%.
 However, Ca, Mg, Na, and K are high even in the third sequential 1:100 soil-water extraction, which suggests that the 1:100 extraction procedure also underestimates total ion concentrations.